ElhabashyLab/ISDB/README.md

 2. You computer should be connected to the internet.

 3. Download resources.
-While the database automatically parses information from most sources, certain datasets must be manually downloaded by the user, with their locations specified in \texttt{updateDB.sh}.
+While the database automatically parses information from most sources, certain datasets must be manually downloaded by the user, with their locations specified in `updateDB.sh`.
    ISDB parces the most of the databases automatically.
 However, some resources need to be manually downloaded
    - Bat Eco-Interactions (https://www.batbase.org/explore)
    - BV-BRC (https://www.bv-brc.org)